Akash01010/Wound-Wait-Algorithm/readme.md

-Team Members:

-Akash Agrawal (B15303)

-Our approach:

-We have to implement 2 phase locking with Wound-Wait:
+Task: To implement 2 phase locking with Wound-Wait:

+Algorithm:
 Assume that Ti requests a variable held by Tj.
 The following table summarizes the actions taken for wait-die and wound-wait scheme:

 Ti is younger than Tj       Ti dies          Ti waits